Transverse superconducting diode without parity and time-reversal violation

-Accompanying the GL analysis, we also performed numerical MF calculations with spin-singlet $d_{x^2-y^2}$-wave pairing, using $u_{\bm{k}}=\cos{k_x} - \cos{k_y}$ in Eq.~\eqref{eq:eq_pair_self}.
-Fig.~\ref{fig:fig4}(b) shows a comparison between the results of the GL theory (red lines) and the numerical calculations (blue lines), which are in qualitative agreement.
+Accompanying the GL analysis, we also performed numerical MF calculations (for method, refer \textbf{SM Note}~\textbf{V}~\cite{supp}) with spin-singlet $d_{x^2-y^2}$-wave pairing $\hat{\Delta}(\bm{k},\bm{q})=\Delta(\bm{q})\left(\cos{k_x} - \cos{k_y}\right)i\sigma_y$ and using $u_{\bm{k}}=\cos{k_x} - \cos{k_y}$ in Eq.~\eqref{eq:eq_pair_self}.
+Fig.~\ref{fig:fig3}(b) shows a comparison between the results of the GL theory (red lines) and the numerical calculations (blue lines), which are in qualitative agreement.
 This indicates that our phenomenological model and the chosen parameters well capture the essential features of the $d_{x^2-y^2}$-wave pairing, establishing a foundation for its use in CGOST.